ipfs/kubo/docs/experimental-features.md

 ## ipfs p2p

 Allows tunneling of TCP connections through Libp2p streams.
-If you've ever used port forwarding with SSH (the `-L` option in openssh), this feature is quite similar.
+If you've ever used port forwarding with SSH (the `-L` option in OpenSSH), this feature is quite similar.

 ### State